What is Science

 - Price: challenge level, resources required, technique-problem fit, I know the methods, it's a nail for my hammer (``because I can'').

 - Gain: challenge level, importance of the result, popularity of the area, possible insights into the area I actually care for.

 - Variance: scoopability, expandability (range of possible problems to work on).

-- Personal: I care for the topic, I am associated with this topic, I have always worked on these problems.
+- Personal: I can team up with people I want to team up with, I care for the topic, I am associated with this topic, I have always worked on these problems.

 The personal criteria are very important, though not for science.
 They are important because science is carried out by human beings, and we are mostly self-driven in our research.
 The price/gain trade-off is seldom overlooked and a core to many considerations for what direction to chose.
 But it is equally important to be aware of the possible outcomes of the project.
 Will it succeed one way or another?
 Are there always some changes to the question so that some (publishable) answer will be found?
 If everything turns out too easy, can we extend the questions suitably?
 In other words, can I make sure that I have something to show for in the end?

 6. Why Do We Do Seemingly Useless Science?